stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 ```

 This function itself _requires_ that the operation have been signed by
-the transfering principal.
+the transferring principal.
 The `integer` type in our smart contracting
 language is an 8-byte unsigned integer, which allows it to specify the
 maximum amount of microstacks spendable in a single Stacks transfer.